 We may also make good practice Recommendations which, for example, ask the provider to take action to improve procedures, review unfair regulations or provide staff training.

 Students can only complain to us about some providers if they are or were on a higher education course.
 These providers are identified on our list of members.
-They joined the OIA Scheme under amendments to the Higher Education Act 2004 made by the Consumer Rights Act 2015 and the Higher Education and Research Act 2017.

 The Higher Education Act 2004 requires that complaints referred to the student complaints scheme must be reviewed by an individual who: